CRAIG LANCASTER | Novelist. Editor. Traveler in the World.

 Photo by Karl Rude

-And It Will Be a Beautiful Life is the 2022 High Plains Book Award winner for fiction
+And It Will Be a Beautiful Life wins the 2022 High Plains Book Award for fiction

 The 2022 High Plains Book Awards, recognizing works of literary merit from across the high plains of the United States and western Canada, were handed out on Oct.
 8 in Billings, Montana.
 Craig's novel And It Will Be a Beautiful Life, released in 2021 by The Story Plant, was the winner in the fiction category.